caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/components/matter_thread_light.rst

       If the dongle was previously commissioned, even unsuccessfully, the settings may still exist on the dongle even after flashing.
 This can be observed by the light pattern not matching the above statement.
 To clear the settings, hold the :code:`SW1` button (different from the button used to flash the dongle) until the following sequence of LED patterns completes (about 6 seconds):

-      - :code:`LD2` will light up blue and start blinking
       - :code:`LD1` and :code:`LD2` will start blinking in unison
       - both LEDs will stop blinking